SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 The ActiveMQ - Overview dashboard gives you an at-a-glance view of your ActiveMQ deployment across brokers, queues, topics, and messages.

 Use this dashboard to:
-* Analyze Memory, Errors and Connections.
+* Analyze memory, errors and connections.
 * Gain insights into Enqueue messages for your ActiveMQ server and compare it with last week's trend.
 * Gain insights into Dequeue messages for your ActiveMQ server and compare it with last week's trend.
 * Determine queues/topics with no producers and consumers.